May 23, 2013

 Weighted On Base Average. wOBA was developed by Tangotiger and introduced in The Book: Playing the Percentages in Baseball (essential reading for all sabermetric baseball fans). wOBA is a rate stat, calibrated to follow the same scale as On-Base Percentage, that captures the value of all of a hitter's contributions.

-wOBA uses a "linear weights" approach in that it assigns a coefficient to every contribution made by a batter (.9 for a walk, 1.95 for a home run, etc.) and then divides by his plate appearances.
-You can also alter the coefficients based on the batter's run environment.
+wOBA uses a “linear weights” approach in that it assigns a coefficient to every contribution made by a batter (technically, wOBA uses a linear weight and then adds the value of an out) and then divides by his plate appearances.
+A season-specific “wOBA Scale” is then applied to make the average wOBA equal average OBP.
+You can read more about wOBA in this THT article.
+You can also alter the coefficients based on the batter’s run environment.

 WPA (Link)